semi-simple/C43-mirror/windows binaries/C43_EMU_2020-09-20_Rel40/Readme.txt

 8. To make a screen shot from the DM42 hardware screen, keep in shift f/g and press DISP.
 The screen shot will appear in the DM42 flash disk, under /SCREENS/

 9. Try SHOW.
 Up and Dn.
 With and without menus visible.
-VIEW has the original WP43S SHOW function for comparison.
+VIEW temporarily (until 43S develops the VIEW command) has the original WP43S SHOW function for comparison.

 10. Try KEYS on the simulator.
-This menu has various key layouts.
+This menu has various key layouts, including a WP43S layout if you have re-painted your DM42 keys that way.

-11. Try XEQM on long press XEQ.
-These are softmenu buttons reflecting 18 RPN program files.
+11. Try XEQM on long press XEQ, then XEQM.
+These are softmenu buttons reflecting 18 user RPN program files on the flash disk under /PROGRAMS/.

 12. Try the new BASE menu.
 And Up and Dn to further screens.

 13. Try the new Alpha mode multi line text editor.

+14. Try the new longpress EXIT clear input buffer.

 ---